Dionysus: Parallels with Christianity

 Some scholars of comparative mythology identify both Dionysus and Jesus with the dying-and-rising god mythological archetype.
 On the other hand, it has been noted that the details of Dionysus's death and rebirth are starkly different both in content and symbolism from Jesus.
 The two stories take place in very different historical and geographic contexts.
 Also, the manner of death is different; in the most common myth, Dionysus was torn to pieces and eaten by the Titans, but "eventually restored to a new life" from the heart that was left over.

 Another parallel can be seen in The Bacchae where Dionysus appears before King Pentheus on charges of claiming divinity, which is compared to the New Testament scene of Jesus being interrogated by Pontius Pilate.
 However, a number of scholars dispute this parallel, since the confrontation between Dionysus and Pentheus ends with Pentheus dying, torn into pieces by the mad women, whereas the trial of Jesus ends with him being sentenced to death.

+Dennis R. McDonald argues using mimesis criticism for a number of comparisons between the two.
+Indicating that the writer of the Gospel of John was familiar with The Bacchae, and may have made Jesus turn water into wine as a conscious engagement with the followers of Dionysus.
+He also draws attention to the words "I am the true vine" within the Gospel, and sees it as a direct challenge to the Dionysian religion.

 E. Kessler has argued that the Dionysian cult developed into strict monotheism by the fourth century AD; together with Mithraism and other sects, the cult formed an instance of "pagan monotheism" in direct competition with Early Christianity during Late Antiquity.
 Scholars from the sixteenth century onwards, especially Gerard Vossius, also discussed the parallels between the biographies of Dionysus/Bacchus and Moses.

 John Moles has argued that the Dionysian cult influenced early Christianity, and especially how Christians understood themselves as a new religion centered around a savior deity.